ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2021TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image depicts an office setting with two people working at their desks.
+The image shows a workspace scene likely in an office setting.

-Layout and Key Elements:
+Layout:
-- In the foreground on the right side, there is a woman with shoulder-length brown hair wearing a black top.
-She is focused on her work and using a computer mouse with her right hand.
+- In the foreground to the right, there is a woman seated at a desk.
+The photo captures her from the side, focusing on her face and upper body.
+- She is using a computer mouse with her right hand, which is resting on the desk near a keyboard.
-- Her desk is cluttered with various documents, folders, and stacks of paper.
+- The desk is cluttered with stacks of documents, folders, and papers.
-- On the left side of the image, in the background, there is a man wearing a white shirt and a brown vest sitting at a desk, looking at a computer monitor.
-His workspace also has stacks of files and papers.
-- Behind him is a wooden-framed window with blinds, which appears to be part of an interior office wall, separating his space from another room or hallway.
-- The overall atmosphere suggests a busy, document-heavy work environment, possibly related to administration or office management.
+- In the background, slightly out of focus, there is a man working at another desk with a computer.
+The room has beige walls, a green door, and a window with blinds behind the man.

+Key elements:
+- The woman appears concentrated on her work.
+- The desk has ample paperwork, indicating a busy or productive work environment.
+- The secondary individual adds depth to the office setting, suggesting collaboration or parallel work.

-There is no visible text in the image.
-The focus is primarily on the people working and the physical elements within the office space.
+There is no visible text in this image.
+It is appropriate for an annual development report to highlight active workspace environments, employee focus, and document handling.
 ```
 ![Image 1](images/2021TrustFundAnnualReports_p33_img1.png)